Uncertainty-Aware Bayes' Rule and Its Applications: Concrete Applications and Experiments

 As sample size $L$ becomes larger, the nominal distributions $p(\theta)$ and $l_{\vec y}(\theta)$ get closer to the true distributions $p_0(\theta)$ and $l_{0, \vec y}( \theta)$, respectively.
-Therefore, the conventional Bayes classifier tends to obtain the best classification accuracy as $L$ increases; cf. Fig. \ref{fig:IMDB-a}.
-In Figs. \ref{fig:IMDB-b} and \ref{fig:IMDB-c}, the parameter tuning process is visualized for a Monte--Carlo trial when $L = 100$.
+Therefore, the UA Bayes MAP classifier tends to obtain the best classification accuracy as $L$ increases; cf. Figure \ref{fig:IMDB-a}.
+In Figures \ref{fig:IMDB-b} and \ref{fig:IMDB-c}, the parameter tuning process is visualized for a Monte--Carlo trial when $L = 100$.
 Since the found optimal $\lambda = 0.016753$, any hyper-parameter pair of $(\alpha, \beta)$ in \eqref{eq:generalized-bayes-classifier} such that $\alpha/(\alpha + \beta) = 0.016753$ is optimal.
 Both two tuning methods find the best accuracy of $0.7$.
-The average running times of the two tuning methods, against sample size $L$, are shown in Fig. \ref{fig:IMDB-running-times}.
+The average running times of the two tuning methods, against sample size $L$, are shown in Figure \ref{fig:IMDB-running-times}.
 Note that the larger the testing sample size, the more running time is needed to calculate the empirical performance \eqref{eq:bayes-classifier-cost-empirical}.

+Since not all real-world applications allow sufficient sample sizes (due to, e.g., the difficulty in data collection), performance improvement under small sample sizes is still practically meaningful.